Pattern day trading

 For the purposes of PDT, your portfolio value excludes any available margin.
 All trading activity is included in calculating your prior day’s closing equity value.
 This includes any extended hours trading and transfer activity up until 8 PM ET.
 However, positions are valued, based on their 4 PM ET closing price.

-Our app will show you the equivalent Greenwich Mean Time (GMT) or British Summer Time (BST) that matches up with the US Eastern times for trading hours.
-For example, 9:30 AM ET is 5 hours behind GMT and BST, so it'll be 2:30 PM GMT or BST.
+Our app will show you the equivalent British Summer Time (BST) that matches up with the US Eastern times for trading hours.
+For example, 9:30 AM ET is 5 hours behind GMT and 4 hours behind BST, so the time displayed will either be 2:30 PM GMT or 1:30 PM BST.

-To verify in the app whether you’re restricted from day trading or not on any given day, follow the steps in Day trade counter.
+To verify in the app whether you’re restricted from day trading or not on any given day, check your Day trade counter.

 The 5 trading day window may not necessarily align with the calendar week.
 For example, Wednesday through Tuesday could be a 5 trading day period.